akhiljay/Akamai-staging-proxy/README.md

 ## Usage Instructions

 ### Step 1: Configure "Akamai-staging-proxy" extension with your Akamai staging enviornment settings
-Enter multiple hostname:staging-hostname combination into the  separated by a comma For example:
+Enter multiple hostname staging-hostname combination into the  separated by a comma For example:

-1. For single hostname & staging hostname combination enter : www.foo.com:www.foo.com.edgekey-staging.net
+1. For single hostname & staging hostname combination enter : www.foo.com=www.foo.com.edgekey-staging.net

+Notice the equals to "=" sign that separates the hostname you wish to send over to the staging environment.

-2. For multiple hostnames & staging hostnames combination enter : www.foo.com:www.foo.com.edgekey-staging.net,static.foo.com:static.foo.edgekey-staging.net
+2. For multiple hostnames & staging hostnames combination enter : www.foo.com=www.foo.com.edgekey-staging.net,static.foo.com=127.0.0.1:9550

+> If you have a particular port you wish to send the traffic to you may do so by mentioning the port as part of the settings within the chrome extension.

 ![alt-text](https://github.com/akhiljay/Akamai-staging-proxy/blob/master/proxy-usage-1.png)